swiftbird07/IRIS-SOAR/README.md

 # IRIS-SOAR

-Welcome!
+Welcome to IRIS-SOAR!

-**IRIS-SOAR** is a modular SOAR implementation written in Python.
-It is designed to be a companion to DFIR-IRIS that uses playbook automation and is able to load integrations to other services.
+**IRIS-SOAR** is your go-to modular SOAR (Security Orchestration, Automation, and Response) solution, meticulously crafted with Python.
+Engineered to work seamlessly with DFIR-IRIS, it leverages playbook automation to facilitate effortless integrations with a variety of services.

-Install istruction can be found [here](https://github.com/maof97/IRIS-SOAR/wiki/Installation-and-Setup).

-Check out the "How it works" wiki page [here](https://github.com/maof97/IRIS-SOAR/wiki/How-it-works) to get a detailed explanation how IRIS-SOAR works on a high level.

-Want to contribute?
-Nice!
-Check out the Contributing wiki page for more information.
+Find the installation instructions [here](https://github.com/maof97/IRIS-SOAR/wiki/Installation-and-Setup).

+To understand how IRIS-SOAR operates at a high level, visit our ["How it works"](https://github.com/maof97/IRIS-SOAR/wiki/How-it-works) wiki page.

+Excited to contribute?
+Brilliant!
+All the information you need is on the [Contributing wiki page](https://github.com/maof97/IRIS-SOAR/wiki/Contributing).

-## IRIS-SOAR features
+## Features

-IRIS-SOAR is currently still in early development.
-The following features are planned for the final release:
+Although IRIS-SOAR is in its early development stages, it promises a range of innovative features in its final release, including:

-- Get alerts from various sources (called ‘integrations’) and forward + convert them to IRIS alerts.
+- Receiving and forwarding alerts from various integration points, converting them seamlessly into IRIS alerts.
-- Provide context for IRIS-Cases by getting information from various sources (‘integrations’) and adding them to the IRIS-Cases.
-All this can be controlled on case-to case basis using ‘playbooks’.
+- Enhancing IRIS-Cases with rich context gathered from different sources through integrations, managed efficiently using playbooks on a case-by-case basis.
-- Automatically escalate / merge one or multiple IRIS-Alerts to an IRIS-Case using alert specific playbooks.
+- Automating the escalation or merging of one or more IRIS-Alerts into an IRIS-Case, directed by alert-specific playbooks.
-- Using case specific playbooks it is also possible to automate actions on IRIS-Cases.
-For example, if an IRIS-Cases is deemed to be a false positive, it can be closed automatically or if the IRIS-Cases is deemed to be a real incident, it can be escalated to a severity etc..
+- Facilitating automated actions on IRIS-Cases using case-specific playbooks — whether it's closing a false positive or escalating a genuine incident to a higher severity level.
-- IRIS-SOAR is designed and build to be easily extensible.
-It is possible to add new integrations or playbooks to IRIS-SOAR with minimal effort.
+- Easy extensibility allowing for the straightforward addition of new integrations or playbooks with minimal effort.

-### Integrations
+### Available Integrations

-Currently there are the following integrations available:
+Here are the integrations available at the moment:

-- *Elastic SIEM*: Get alerts from Elastic to IRIS and enrich cases with the Elastic.
+- **Elastic SIEM**: Facilitates the transition of alerts from Elastic to IRIS while also enhancing cases with Elastic data.
-- *IBM QRadar*: Get offenses from QRadar to IRIS (as alerts) and enrich cases with data from QRadar.
+- **IBM QRadar**: Imports offenses from QRadar to IRIS as alerts and enrich cases with QRadar data.
-- *VirusTotal*: Get indicator threat intel context for a case or alert
+- **VirusTotal**: Provides indicator threat intelligence context for individual cases or alerts.
-- *Matrix*: Notify users about alerts and / or new cases or update them on new findings.
+- **Matrix**: Keeps users updated about alerts, new cases, and fresh findings.

+Feel free to explore and make the most of IRIS-SOAR's evolving capabilities!